 He does the work man needs with no complaint.

 Which of His steps has not been for mankind?

 which steps have not been for man’s survival,

-or to free man from pain, from dark forces?
+or to free man from pain and from darkness?

 Who understands God’s eager heart,

 which is like that of a loving mother?